 It’s important to keep candidates in your talent pipeline engaged and interested in your company.
 Stay up-to-date on their career changes and goals, and offer to share the latest news about your company, projects, and job openings.
 Reinforce what makes your team and company a good fit for them by connecting your messaging back to their career goals, interests and passions.

 6. Be Engaging And Personal In All Your Communications

 Whether online or offline, make sure you are taking down notes whenever you talk with candidates so you can reference previous conversations when you reach out.
 You want all your communications to be as authentic, personalized, and relevant as you can to the candidates you’re speaking with.
 Taking time to build the relationship and treating candidates with the care, respect and attention they deserve is what will set you apart from other hiring managers and ultimately seal the deal.

 What do you think?
-What other personal branding tips do you have for hiring managers?
+What other personal branding tips for hiring managers do you have?
 Please share your ideas in the comments section below!

 Need help with training your hiring managers or recruiters with finding, attracting and recruiting top talent?
 Contact me here and let’s chat about how we can help.